Where: 60 St. Francis Plaza in Ranchos de Taos, NM

 In Taos Las Posadas is celebrated throughout the county.
 It is a time to come together for nine days and nights of devotion to purification, meditation and getting in touch with the holiness of the season.
 The Posaditas go to different houses each night and are sent away, until the ninth night, when they are finally given posada (shelter).
 People along the route decorate their home entrances with farolitos to light the way and cook traditional foods like Tamales and biscochitos which are given to the posadistas.
 As part of the ceremony prayer is recited for the posadistas and community joining in the celebrations.

 Besides the Posadas organized by local churches, it is also organized in private homes.
-To find out the Las Posadas locations contact San Francisco de Asis Church at 60 St. Francis Plaza in Rancho de Taos.
+To find out the Las Posadas locations contact San Francisco de Asis Church in Ranchos de Taos.
 Call (575) 758-2754.